Azure/RGCOPY/rgcopy-docu.md

 **`skipAvailabilitySet`**<BR>**`skipProximityPlacementGroup`**|see [Parameters for Availability](./rgcopy-docu.md#Parameters-for-Availability)
 **`skipBastion`**|**[switch]**: do not copy Azure Bastion from source RG **`keepTags`**|**[array] of name patterns**: default value: `@('rgcopy*')`<BR>Skips all Azure resource tags except the ones that name matches any element of the array.<BR>By default, only Azure resource tags with a name starting with 'rgcopy' are copied.
 By setting parameter `keepTags` to `@('*')`, all Azure resource tags are copied.
-**`enableBootDiagnostics`**|**[switch]**: When setting this switch, Boot Diagnostics for all VMs is turned on in the target RG.
-Therefore, a storage account is created in the target RG just for this purpose.
-This results in Azure charges even when all VMs are permanently stopped.<BR>When not setting this parameter then existing Boot Diagnostics in the source RG is skipped (not copied).<BR>Parameter `enableBootDiagnostics` is ignored when parameter `deleteTargetSA` is set.

 ### Parameters for Availability
 RGCOPY can change Availability Zones, Availability Sets and Proximity Placement Groups in the target RG.
 It does not touch the source RG configuration.